The isometry degree of a computable copy of $\ell^p$: Conclusion

 \section{Conclusion}

 For a computable real $p \geq 1$ with $p \neq 2$, we have investigated the least powerful Turing degree that computes a surjective linear isometry of $\ell^p$ onto one of its computable presentations.
 We have shown that this degree always exists, and, somewhat surprisingly, that these degrees are precisely the c.e. degrees.
-Thus computable analysis yields a computability-theoretic property that characterizes the c.e. degrees.
+Thus computable analysis yields a characterization of the c.e. degrees.

 The isometry degree of a pair of computable copies of $\ell^p$ is an instance of a more general notion of the isomorphism degree of an isomorphic pair of computable structures which is related to the concept of a degree of categoricity.
 Since there exist computable structures for which there is no degree of categoricity, this leads to the question ``Is there a computable structure $\mathcal{A}$ for which there is no degree of computable categoricity but with the property that any two of its computable copies possess a degree of isomorphism?"